muskit/WacK-Repackager/HOWTO.md

 | MER_BGM_V3_05.awb | 05                |
 | MER_BGM_V3_06.awb | 06                |
 | MER_BGM_V3_07.awb | 07                |

-2. Load the file in ACE using `File > Load (AWB)`.
-    - If asked to open the matching ACB, click "No."
-3. Export all of the AWB's streams using `Tools > Extract All (wav)` into the folder you created earlier.

 ## Jackets
 For the moment, this process pulls jackets available from WACCA's song listings website.
 This unfortunately means that some songs may not have a jacket.